Joy (singer): Endorsements

-In July 2018, Joy was named as the new model and dual endorser for Lotte's liquor drink Fitz.
-In May 2019, eSpoir, of South Korea's leading cosmetics conglomerate Amore Pacific, chose Joy as their official muse for their makeup and skincare products.
+Joy is an in-demand endorser in South Korea, with numerous brand deals.
+In July 2018, Joy was named as the new model and endorser for Lotte's Fitz beer.
+In May 2019, eSpoir of South Korea's leading cosmetics conglomerate Amore Pacific, chose Joy as their official muse for their makeup and skincare products.
 In 2020, Joy became the face of Aveda South Korea, owned by Estée Lauder, with the brand citing Joy's positive image across various fields.
-In February 2021, Joy became a muse of Tod's Italian luxury brand, Hogan, and was later officially announced as the new Ambassador for Tod's in Korea on August 13, 2021.
+In February 2021, Joy became a muse of Tod's Italian luxury brand, Hogan, and was later officially announced as the new ambassador for Tod's in Korea on August 13, 2021.
 In September 2021, Joy became the face and model for Calvin Klein's latest campaign in Korea.
 In January 2022, Joy was named as a muse of Calvin Klein.
 In February 2022, Joy became the exclusive model of premium vegan beauty brand, Athé.
 In March 2022, Joy was announced as the new endorser of Lacto-Joy health products.
-In July 2022, Joy was announced as the first exclusive model for Alachi Chicken, with the brand stating that Joy was selected for her lively charm and luxurious image.
+In July 2022, Joy was chosen as the first exclusive model for Alachi Chicken, with the brand stating that Joy was selected for her lively charm and luxurious image.
+In March 2023, Joy became the new exclusive model for sportswear brand Barrel, with Joy praised as "a fashion icon who is bright and cheerful yet has a stylish image".
+In July 2023, Joy was officially selected as the new global brand ambassador for Fresh Beauty, under LVMH.
+The CEO Anne Collinet stated that Joy was chosen because "her sincere attitude towards life and her beautiful authenticity fascinates people".

 Philanthropy

 In February 2020, Joy donated 10 million won to the Community Chest of Korea to help support those affected by the COVID-19 pandemic in South Korea.

+In April 2020, Joy next participated alongside prominent Korean artists in the multi-collaboration project "Evergreen Tree" to support medical professionals during the COVID-19 pandemic.